delongmeng-aws/Machine-Translation-LLM-Finetuning/README.md

-## Machine translation using Huggingface t5 model with fine-tuning
+## Machine translation using Hugging Face t5 model with fine-tuning

 ### Dataset
-The dataset contains translation from EN (source language) to multiple target languages (DE, ES, FR, IT, PT).
+The dataset contains translation from English (EN, source language) to multiple target languages, including German (DE), Spanish (ES), French (FR), Italian (IT), and Portuguese (PT).
 The dataset incorporates a variety of gender phenomena, contains diverse sentence structures, covers morphologically different languages, and is gender balanced.
+The dataset is split into training set (12,000 samples) and test set (3000 samples).

 ### Bias
 Bias can exist in macine translation since the vast amount of data that a translation model is trained on can contain inherent biases.
 One such example is gender bias.
 In this dataset, sentences to translate contain references to male and female gender identities.
 The performance of the model can then be evaluated using a custom version of BiLingual Evaluation Understudy (BLEU) that considers both overall translation performance and the performance gap for different gender identities.

-### Pretrained Model, fine-tuning, and inference
+### Pre-trained Model, fine-tuning, and inference

-Here we use the pretrained [google/flan-t5-xl model](https://huggingface.co/google/flan-t5-xl) (3B parameters) from the Hugging Face platform.
+Here we use the pre-trained [google/flan-t5-xl model](https://huggingface.co/google/flan-t5-xl) (3B parameters) from the Hugging Face platform.

-In the `machine-translation-t5-xl-pretrained` notebook, we directly use the pretrained model for inference.
+In the `machine-translation-t5-xl-pretrained` notebook ([link](https://github.com/delongmeng/Machine-translation-t5-finetuning/blob/main/machine-translation-t5-xl-pretrained.ipynb)), we directly use the pre-trained model for inference.
 Compute resource: Amazon SageMaker notebook instance (ml.g4dn.xlarge).

-In the `machine-translation-t5-xl-fine-tuning` notebook, we fine-tune the model first using our training dataset, and then use the fine-tuned model for inference.
-In addition, we also fine-tune the model with Deepspeed (reference: https://github.com/microsoft/DeepSpeed, https://huggingface.co/docs/accelerate/usage_guides/deepspeed).
+In the `machine-translation-t5-xl-fine-tuning` notebook ([link](https://github.com/delongmeng/Machine-translation-t5-finetuning/blob/main/machine-translation-t5-xl-fine-tuning.ipynb)), we fine-tune the model first using our training dataset, and then use the fine-tuned model for inference.
+In addition, we also show how to fine-tune the model with DeepSpeed (references: [Microsoft DeepSpeed repo](https://github.com/microsoft/DeepSpeed), [Hugging Face DeepSpeed usage guide](https://huggingface.co/docs/accelerate/usage_guides/deepspeed)).
 Compute resource: AWS EC2 instance (p5.48xlarge).

 For details, please take a look at the notebooks.